Custom Android basics for Clover devices

 Clover Station operates differently than other Clover devices.
 Screen orientation on the Station is not locked and is triggered by the swivel mount.
 It is not triggered by sensor orientation.

 If your app supports Clover Station, make sure the app doesn't depend on the device's default screen rotation behavior.
-Rather, call out the screen orientation mode explicitly in your manifest or code to make sure proper operation on all Clover devices.
+Rather, call out the screen orientation mode explicitly in your manifest or code to ensure proper operation on all Clover devices.

 Code securely